realnikolaj/02445/README.md

-Find code files by looking for .R and .py extensions.
+Find code files by looking for .R, .Rmd, .py, and .ipynb extensions.